The way I see it there are 3 ways to make good money in the cryptocurrency space:

 ICO listing sites

-If you find an ICO cryptocurrency by a company that resonates with you then you need to do your due diligence.
+If you find an ICO cryptocurrency by a company that resonates with you then you need to do your due diligence in order to filter out the scams.

 I’d only recommend participating in a coin offering (also called token sale to make it comply with SEC regulations) if you’ve: